-Green Building Certification: Importance, Benefits and Challenges
+Green Building Certification: Benefits and Challenges

 Introduction

-Understanding Green Certifications
+What is Green Certifications ?

-Global vs. Local Certifications
+Difference between Global and Local Certifications

 Key Green Certifications